 We do this because we crave that simplicity and we need to understand where things fit for them to make sense.
 In so many previous jobs I was given tasks and there was no clear reason to me as to why we’re doing it, or it was VERY obvious to me that it was a duplicate task.
 Being able to see the big picture means you can spot things that are missing AND things that are duplicated!
 When you hire a VA you need to benefit from this.
 You are too close to your business to take a full picture view with full effect, so this is where that second business brain and those fresh eyes really benefit you!

 Having all of the traits I have talked about gives us a true entrepreneurial spirit.
 My whole life I have wanted to run my own business, I have always had an element of side hustle going on and I knew I would end up self-employed one day.
 Some of the pains that come with self-employed life are the things I love!
 I love working in different hats on very different things.
 Having a VA is great as they understand the self-employment roller coaster, we share your pain, we just get it!
 Because we think differently we have that spirit that is different from others.

 “I seemed to think in a different way from my classmates.
 I was very focused on trying to set up a business and create something.
 My dyslexia guided the way we communicated with customers.”

-If you think your business could benefit from any of these additional skills we need to have a chat- you can book a call or you can just drop me a message over on my socials!
+If you think your business could benefit from any of these additional skills we need to have a chat- you can book a call or you can just drop me a message over on Instagram!
 Can’t wait to hear from you!